Aquses/IoT-humidity-temperature-project/README.md

 For this project, I chose ThingSpeak because it is a free cloud service that meets my project's needs effectively.
 ThingSpeak offers user-friendly features for real-time data visualization on its online dashboard, enabling users to select from multiple display formats like diagrams and gauges.
 Moreover, it supports online data analysis through its channels, making data analysis straightforward and accessible.

 # The code
+I used these libraries to connect my microcontroller to Wi-Fi, manage time and delays, interact with hardware components like sensors, make HTTP requests to send or receive data from a server, and read temperature and humidity data from a DHT sensor.

-- ```import network``` provides access to network interfaces and functionalities, such as connecting to Wi-Fi.
+- ```import network``` - provides access to network interfaces and functionalities, such as connecting to Wi-Fi.
-- ```import time``` is used for time-related functions, like getting the current time, setting delays, and measuring intervals.
+- ```import time``` - is used for time-related functions, like getting the current time, setting delays, and measuring intervals.
-- ```import machine``` provides functions to access and control hardware components, such as GPIO pins, ADCs, and other peripherals.
+- ```import machine``` - provides functions to access and control hardware components, such as GPIO pins, ADCs, and other peripherals.
-- ```import urequests``` a simplified version of the requests library, used for making HTTP requests, like GET and POST, in MicroPython environments.
+- ```import urequests``` - a simplified version of the requests library, used for making HTTP requests, like GET and POST, in MicroPython environments.
-- ```import dht``` is used specifically for working with DHT temperature and humidity sensors, allowing to read data from these sensors.
+- ```import dht``` - is used specifically for working with DHT temperature and humidity sensors, allowing to read data from these sensors.

 ```python
 # Wi-Fi credentials